 Wrongful Death Statistics

 Losing a loved one is an extremely painful experience.
 Bobby Jones Law is dedicated to helping families recover fair compensation after an unexpected death.
-Our Greenville wrongful death lawyers represent the families of victims.
+Robert “Bobby” Jones is a Greenville wrongful death lawyer who represents families and victims of wrongful death.

 Statistics for traffic wrongful deaths highlight the severity of the problem.